learn-co-curriculum/dsc-logistic-regression-in-scikit-learn-lab/README.md

 ## Summary

-In this lab, you practiced a standard data science pipeline, importing data, splitting into train and test sets and fitting a logistic regression model.
-In the upcoming labs and lessons, we'll continue to investigate how to analyze and tune these models for various scenarios.
+In this lab, you practiced a standard data science pipeline: importing data, splitting into train and test sets, and fitting a logistic regression model.
+In the upcoming labs and lessons, you'll continue to investigate how to analyze and tune these models for various scenarios.